New Forest Non-Native Plants Project

 - Report your sightings to Catherine Chatters on 07770 923315 or Catherine.Chatters@hiwwt.org.uk.

-- Volunteer with a work party to pull up Himalayan Balsam in summer – the plants have short roots and are easy to pull out, and your efforts can make a practical contribution to the conservation of wildlife.
+- Volunteer with a work party to pull up Himalayan Balsam during the summer– the plants have short roots and are easy to pull out and your efforts can make a practical contribution to the conservation of wildlife.

-- Landowners and managers may be able to get help with controlling these plants on their land.
-Contact Catherine Chatters on 023 8042 4205 or email Catherine.Chatters@hiwwt.org.uk for information.
+- Landowners and land managers may be able to receive advice and practical help to control invasive non-native plants.
+Please contact Catherine Chatters on 07770 923315 or email Catherine.Chatters@hiwwt.org.uk for information.

 Work Parties ...

-The New Forest Non-Native Plants Project is a partnership between the Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, Forestry England, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.
+The New Forest Non-Native Plants Project is a partnership between Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, Forestry England, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.

-Hampshire & Isle of Wight Wildlife Trust is a partner in the New Forest ‘Our Past, Our Future’ Landscape Partnership Scheme which, supported by The National Lottery Heritage Fund, will restore lost habitats, develop Forest skills and inspire a new generation to champion and care for the New Forest.
-This scheme will enable the New Forest Non-Native Plants Project to help stop the spread of invasive non-native plants in the New Forest area.
-For more information visit the Our Past, Our Future website.
+Hampshire & Isle of Wight Wildlife Trust was a partner in the New Forest ‘Our Past, Our Future’ Landscape Partnership Scheme which, funded by the National Lottery Heritage Fund, supported the work of the New Forest Non-Native Plants Project.